-NOTES TO THE FINANCIAL STATEMENTS (continued) At 31 December 2023 (All amounts in Saudi Biyals unloss otherwise stated)
+NOTES TO THE FINANCIAL STATEMENTS (continued) At 31 December 2024 (All amounts in Saudi Riyals unless otherwise stated)

-15 LOANS AND BORROWINGS
+15(a) LOANS AND BORROWINGS

-2023 2022 Saudi Industrial Development Fund (SIDF) (note 8) Less: Current portion shown under current liabilities 110,327,535 (67,144,909) 207,620,205 (102,648,000) Loans and borrowings under non-current liabilities 43,182,626 104,972,205
+2024 2023 Saudi Industrial Development Fund (SIDF) (note 8) Less: Current portion shown under current liabilities 43,699,601 (15,000,000) 110,327,535 (67,144,909) Loans and borrowings under non-current liabilities 28,699,601 43,182,626

 15.1 The loan is obtained from Saudi Industrial Development Fund (SIDF) agreement dated 1 September 2010 for Al Masane project.
-This loan is secured by mortgage on the Company's property, plant and equipment and by guarantee of each of the former shareholder of the Company prior to the listing.
+This loan is secured by mortgage on the Company's property, plant and equipment.
 The loan was repayable in thirteen semi-annual installments in six years.
 However, subsequently in July 2018, the Company and SIDF reached to an agreement to amend the original loan agreement as per the Company's request to reschedule the payments in eleven semi-annual installments.

 In June 2020, the Company and SIDF reached an agreement to again amend the original loan agreement as per the Company's request to reschedule the payments in seven semi-annual installments payable from May 2021 till April 2024.
+Hence, the loan was repaid in full during the year ended 31 December 2024.

 The Company obtained another loan facility amounting to SR 94.3 million from Saudi Industrial Development Fund (SIDF) agreement dated 28 June 2020 for its new Mount Guyan Project payable in thirteen semi-annual installments starting from May 2022 to March 2028.
-This loan is also secured by mortgage on the Company's property, plant and equipment and by guarantee of each of the former shareholder of the Company prior to the listing.
-However, on 4 October 2022, SIDF has released corporate and personal guarantees of former shareholders for both facilities.
+This loan is also secured by mortgage on the Company's property, plant and equipment.